mzinga-io/mzinga-core/examples/db-example/README.md

 })
 ```

-More detailed usage can be found in the [Payload Docs](https://payloadcms.com/docs/configuration/overview).
+More detailed usage can be found in the [MZinga Docs](https://mzinga.io/docs/configuration/overview).